His left big toe begged to differ.

 It's not all he is looking forward to, either.
 He is getting married July 8.

-The next level, it's tough to make.
+“They're saying corner, safety, wherever they need me,” Powell said.
+“Returns, special teams -- I told them I'll do whatever. … The next level, it's tough to make.
 Only the strong survive.
-I feel if I just keep working hard, stay the course and stay motivated -- and the big thing, stay out of trouble -- anything can happen with the next level.
+I feel if I just keep working hard, stay the course and stay motivated -- and the big thing, stay out of trouble -- anything can happen with the next level.”

 He said scouts were also surprised to learn he had played wide receiver in college.